photo of Alina Wang

 Dissertation advisors: Michael Martin and Alva Noë

-I’m thinking about emotion, to complement perception and action, for the purpose of advancing our understanding of what sorts of things we can sense as real in experience.
-Not only things we perceive and act upon can furnish that which we sense as real.
-Also, the significances these things possess, over which we get emotional, can.
-For example, one may fear a spider and sense as real its threatening character, even if one believes that it is harmless.
+I’m thinking about emotion as complementing perception and action to advance our understanding of what we can sense as real in experience.
+Not only do the objects we perceive and act upon furnish what we sense as real, but also the significances objects possess do—and this significance may be understood in terms of emotion.
+For example, one may fear a spider and sense as real its dangerous character, while still believing that it is harmless.

 I’m interested in how emotional significance should be characterized.
-How does it relate to the propositional content of attitudes like belief and desire?
-How might understanding emotion open entry points upon these issues, which aren’t opened by extant ideas of this theoretical context, like those of affordances and knowledge-how?
+How does it relate to the propositional content of mental attitudes like belief and desire?
+Might the concept of emotion be distinctive in advancing our understanding of these issues, beyond concepts often used in this context such as affordances, skills, or knowledge-how?